Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_5/readme.md

    ![w_f2](images/w_f2.png)

-  :bulb:  It is acting like a mux.
+  :bulb:  It is acting like a demux.

   ---